Harsh2227kumar/ID5-Kubernetes-Cluster-Minikube/README.md

 **What we did:**

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   yamlCopyEditkind: Deployment  image: nginx  replicas: 1   `
+yaml
+`kind: Deployment
+image: nginx
+replicas: 1`

 Applied it:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyEditkubectl apply -f deployment.yaml   `
+`kubectl apply -f deployment.yaml`

 **What it achieved:**Launched a pod running nginx web server inside the Minikube cluster.